 Exipure’s value rests on the idea that a certain type of body fat is the key to weight loss.

 We found the study Exipure is referring to.
-It was published in January of 2021, not 2022.
-We find it to be deceptive and unethical that Exipure misstates the publish date to make the study seem more recent.
+It was published in January of 2021, not 2022, and we urge the brand to correct this in order to be accurate in their marketing claims.

 The study itself is interesting, and documents how brown fat cells dissipate energy as heat, while white fat cells store excess energy.
 The researchers behind the study did find an association between brown fat levels as a percentage of overall body fat and weight.
 Patients with higher percentages of brown fat had lower body weight on average.